 My study of Buddhism and the influence of meditation on the body and mind combined with my practice of Jin Shin Jyutsu, an energy healing art using pulse analysis where the fingertips identify energy patterns pulsating throughout the body.
 My fascination with listening to the pulses of the body led me to study hand drumming (Cuban percussion) and ceremonial sacred rhythms (Candomble).
 Other influences include the thinking of Joseph Beuys and his ideas of mystically charged materials; Sympathetic Vibration theory by John Keely; the healing diagrams of the Swiss healer and artist, Emma Kunz; the minimalist grid paintings of Agnes Martin, to name a few.

+I employ abstraction as a means of exploring what I call Tuning Compositional Strategies.
 My project, "Tuning Scores for the Nervous System" is a visual investigation of the body’s rhythms and patterns, generating collaboration with musicians and their interpretations of the scores.
 Information carried in the spine creates neural structures where thoughts, attitudes and actions are generated.
 I'm interested in what that information looks like as it moves in thought patterns and rhythms throughout the body and the interaction with the agency of vital materiality, primarily copper, for its conductive and therapeutic qualities.
 The nature of substance combined with intention, links copper's physical material properties to the spiritual.